gnuwimp/AudioConverter/README.md

 ## Changes
 <pre>
+3.01:   Bug fixes and improvements.

-3.0:    added conversion for a selection of files
+3.0:    Added conversion for a selection of files.
-        added faac encoder
+        Added faac encoder.
-        added flac encoder
+        Added flac encoder.
-        possible to use qaac64 in linux (version 2.83) bug fixes and improvements
+        Possible to use qaac64 in linux (version 2.83).
+        Bug fixes and improvements.

-2.6.1:  minor bug fixes and improvements
+2.6.1:  Minor bug fixes and improvements.

-2.6:    added overwrite destination files option
+2.6:    Added overwrite destination files option.
-        some bug fixes and improvements
+        Some bug fixes and improvements.

-2.5:    added aac encoding (Windows only, requires iTunes + qaac64)
+2.5:    Added aac encoding (Windows only, requires iTunes + qaac64).
-        minor improvements
+        Minor improvements.
-        updated Jaudiotagger library and added it to the source tree
+        Updated Jaudiotagger library and added it to the source tree.

-2.4:    renamed again from toMP3 to AudioConverter
+2.4:    Renamed again from toMP3 to AudioConverter.
-        added support for file to file conversion ui changes
+        Added support for file to file conversion.
-        bug fixes
+        UI changes.
+        Bug fixes.

-2.3:    added jaudiotagger for tag writing
+2.3:    Added jaudiotagger for tag writing.
-        added support for ogg encoding
+        Added support for ogg encoding.
-        ui changes
+        UI changes.
-        bitrate selection changed
+        Bitrate selection changed.

-2.2:    renamed from gabc to toMP3
+2.2:    Renamed from gabc to toMP3.
-        added support for more input files (m4a/flac/ogg/wav/avi/mkv/mp4) options for mono/stereo and vbr
+        Added support for more input files (m4a/flac/ogg/wav/avi/mkv/mp4).
+        Options for mono/stereo and vbr.
-        insert silence between tracks
+        Insert silence between tracks.
-        bug fixes
+        Bug fixes.

-2.1:    bug fixes
+2.1:    Bug fixes.
 </pre>